Home

 www.houstonwomanmagazine.com

-Magazines such as American Craft, World of Embroidery (England), The Flying Needle, Fiberarts, House Beautiful, Southwest Art, Houston Home & Garden, Surface Design Journal, Architecture Minnesota, Quilting Arts Magazine, Quilter's Newsletter Magazine, Quilting Today, Better Homes & Gardens Quilting Ideas, and Miniature Quilts have featured her work.
+Magazines such as American Craft, World of Embroidery (England), Surface Design Journal, Quilting Arts Magazine, Quilter's Newsletter Magazine, Southwest Art, House Beautiful, Houston Home & Garden, Fiberarts, Quilting Today, Architecture Minnesota, Quilting Ideas (Better Homes & Gardens), The Flying Needle, and Miniature Quilts have featured her work.

-Her dyed textiles appear in Fiberarts Design Books Three, Five, and Six, The New Photocrafts, and The Ribbon Project.
-Her colorful paper baskets and vessels can be seen in six books: Papermaking in Basketry (Lark Books), Basketry Roundup Vol. 1 and 2 (Press de la Plantz), the cover of Paper Sculpture (Davis Books), The Guild 7, in which Carolyn was named an American Crafts Award winner, and Lark Books 2006 publication 500 Baskets.
+Her dyed textiles appear in five Books: Artworks, Art for Upper Secondary (Singapore), Art in Fiber 2012, Fiberarts Design Books Three, Five, and Six, The New Photocrafts, and The Ribbon Project.
+Her colorful paper baskets and vessels can be seen in six Books: Papermaking in Basketry, Basketry Roundup Vol. 1 and 2, Paper Sculpture (including the cover), The Guild 7, in which Carolyn was an American Crafts Award winner, and 500 Baskets.

 Photo of Carolyn